 Pay Off (Or Pay Down) Your Debt

 Prioritize your debts and catch up on any past due bills, focusing on housing and utilities first.
 If you’re caught up on your bills, think about how you can use your refund to get caught up on other debts.
 Create a plan to tackle your loans with the smallest balance first or pay down loans with the highest interest rate.
 If your tax refund isn’t enough to pay off the entire balance of your loans, pay what you can or consolidate the rest into one low-interest rate loan.

 Invest in Yourself

 Save your refund and possibly earn a little more with a certificate of deposit (CD).
 This account gives you the flexibility to tuck away your money by choosing a term that works for your goals.
 If you're planning to make a big purchase in a few years, this could be the perfect place to start saving.
-Remember: CDs often come with early withdrawal fees, so don’t choose a term that is too long.
+Remember: CDs often come with early withdrawal fees, so don’t choose a term that is too long for your goals.

 Start Your Down Payment